chundany/PlannerFw_Exec/README.md

 Do not install pfcomponent folder to website root director.

-If URL Rewrite are set to the server, update setting to allow PlannerFw's URLs getting through it.
+If URL Rewrite are set to the server, update setting to allow PlannerFw's URLs getting through it